|Popular in||December||High demand for flights, 31% potential price rise|

 Public transport around Fort Worth is made easy and convenient by what is locally called the T. This bus system runs from early morning to midnight Monday to Saturday and offers a slightly reduced service on Sunday.
 There is also a convenient intra-urban electric train service that operates six days per week.
 A fun option is the Molly; a vintage style trolley bus service.
 If you are feeling energetic, the city has a bicycle sharing scheme.

-The primary international airport in the Fort Worth area is Dallas Fort Worth International Airport (DFW), 20 miles (32.6 km) from the city centre.
+The primary international airport in the Fort Worth area is Dallas Fort Worth International Airport (DFW), 20 miles from downtown.
 A swift and comfortable transport option from the airport to the city is offered by an electric train service between the airport station and the T & P station on Lancaster Avenue.
 Taxis are available from the upper levels of terminals A, B, C and E, and the lower level of E. Curb-side assistants are provided to help with arrangements.